lkmklsmn/MitoTrace/README.md

 2. Darmanis, S., et al., Single-Cell RNA-Seq Analysis of Infiltrating Neoplastic Cells at the Migrating Front of Human Glioblastoma.
 Cell Rep, 2017.
 21(5): p.
 1399-1410.

 ### Note
-Our opimized, efficient and user-friendly R package `MitoTrace` is currently under development.
+Our optimized, efficient and user-friendly R package `MitoTrace` is currently under development.